 Care homes are an increasingly important setting for palliative and end of life care, with around 1 in 5 people in the UK spending their final days in a care home.

-With the appropriate support and education, care home staff can continue to provide care which respects the wishes of residents and/or the wishes of their loved ones.
+With the appropriate support and education, care home staff have been helped to provide care which respects the wishes of residents and/or the wishes of their loved ones.

-The Hospice in your Care Home team is made up of four experienced registered nurses and two health care assistants.
-They work in partnership with care homes to enhance the care of residents in the last few weeks and days of life with the aim of promoting comfort and dignity.
+The team consists of experienced registered nurses and health care assistants.
+It works with staff in diverse settings, to enhance the care of residents in the last few weeks and days of life - with the aim of promoting comfort and dignity.

 Hospice staff have extensive experience in palliative and end of life care.
 One of our aims as an organisation is to share our skills in order to ensure as many people as possible in the Wigan and Leigh area can benefit from our expertise.

 In 2022 our award-winning team formerly known as Hospice in Your Care Home was renamed as the Practice Development team.

 The team secured recurrent funding and expanded to support more staff across primary, secondary, and tertiary care.

 As of October 2022 the team is hosting the Wigan Borough Palliative and End of Life Care Learning Hub.